 Step 5: Collaborate with Marketing

-Sales and marketing alignment is key, and can really give your organization a competitive advantage.
-Suggest that each of your salespeople meet with the marketing team to discuss their one-page business plan.
+Sales and marketing alignment is key can give your organization a significant competitive advantage.
+Have each of your salespeople meet with the marketing team to discuss their one-page business plan.
 When the marketing department understands your team’s sales strategy, they can create a marketing plan to support the sales team and drive quality leads.

 Step 6: Execute the Successful Sales Business Plan